GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 .. image:: extents.png

-Because we did not explicitly specify the any fracture barriers in this example, the fracture dimensions are controlled by the in-situ stress.
+Because we did not explicitly specify any fracture barriers in this example, the fracture dimensions are controlled by the in-situ stresses.
-During the first couple of minutes of growth, the fracture quickly reaches its maximum/minimum height, which corresonds to a region of low in-situ minimum stress.
+During the first couple of minutes of growth, the fracture quickly reaches its maximum/minimum height, which corresponds to a region of low in-situ minimum stress.

 The following figures show the aperture and pressure of the hydraulic fracture (near the source) over time: